acheronfail/ia-writer-sublime/README.md

 # iA Writer Sublime

-I like the aesthetics of [iA Writer](ia-writer) but I cannot live without Sublime Text's amazing features and speed.
+I like the aesthetics of [iA Writer][ia-writer] but I cannot live without Sublime Text's amazing features and speed.
 So this project is an attempt to being iA's looks and experience as much as possible into Sublime Text.

 ## Installation